tayferd/speech_therapy/README.md

 Includes a GUI with a dropdown to view any student’s goals instantly

 🖥️ How to Use:
 No coding required.
-Just download the compiled version from:
+Just download the compiled version I will email you on my website:
 👉 https://taylorferderer.com/iep-helper

 If you're comfortable with Python, feel free to explore the code here and modify it to suit your workflow.